magzour/Azure-AD-Identity-Architecture-and-Security-Auditing/README.md

 ## 🛡️ Security Operations & Audit Log Analysis

-An essential function of directory service administration is security monitoring and auditing.
+An essential function of Active Directory administration is security monitoring and auditing.
 Active Directory writes all authentication and account management operations to the **Windows Security Event Log**.

 ### Key Windows Security Event IDs Monitored